-Uruk King List: historiographical document from ancient Babylonia, mentioning the length of the reigns of several kings from Kandalanu (647-627) to the Seleucid king Seleucus II Callinicus (246-226/225).
+Uruk King List: historiographical document from ancient Babylonia, mentioning the length of the reigns of several kings from Kandalanu (r.647-627) to the Seleucid king Seleucus II Callinicus (r.246-226/225).

-The Uruk King List (also known as "King List 5") is an important historiographical document from ancient Babylonia.
-It mentions the length of the reigns of several kings, beginning with Kandalanu (647-627) and continuing to the Seleucid king Seleucus II Callinicus (246-226/225).
+The Uruk King List (also known as "King List 5" and ANET3 566) is an important historiographical document from ancient Babylonia.
+It mentions the length of the reigns of several kings, beginning with Kandalanu (r.647-627) and continuing to the Seleucid king Seleucus II Callinicus (r.246-226/225).
 Together the Babylonian King List of the Hellenistic Period, the Uruk King list is a useful text for those who are reconstructing the chronology of Babylonia in the late fourth to mid-second centuries.

 Unless it was stolen when the museum was looted in April 2003, the cuneiform tablet (IM 65066) is in the Bagdad Museum.
 On this website, you will find a slightly adapted transcription by A.K.
 Grayson, from the Reallexikon der Assyriologie, s.v.
 "Königslisten und Chroniken".

 Chronological notes have been added; the right-hand column is a modern approximation of regnal dates.

 This list of kings of Babylonia and their regnal years, which appears on a fragment from the middle of a small tablet found at Uruk, covers in its preserved portion the period (obverse) from Kandalanu (r.647-627 BCE) to Darius I (522-486 BCE) and from (reverse) Darius III (r.335-331 BCE) to Seleucus II (r.246-226/225 BCE).
 The script is late Babylonian and the tablet was obviously inscribed some time after the reign of Seleucus II.

 - R. Borger, Archiv für Orientforschung 25 (1974-1977) 165ff.